kentcdodds/testing-node-apps/src/__tests__/list-items.md

 See if you can figure out how to still take a snapshot of the error so we don't have to worry about hard-coding the error message in our assertion.

+> 🔥 REMEMBER: If you're using codesandbox to go through this, the code update
+> will not appear automatically, but it has happened!
+Just close and re-open the
+> file and you'll get the update.

 ## 🦉 Elaboration & Feedback

 After the instruction, copy the URL below into your browser: